 We are amid an unprecedented pandemic moving throughout our country, and it has severely strained our medical system.
 Not only that, many people do not want to go to the Emergency Room for fear of getting the coronavirus.
 But personal injuries can occur during the COVID-19 pandemic, and we have to know what to do to be prepared.

-An injured person should not allow the pandemic to result in pain, or even worse, allowing a severe injury to become permanent or cause death out of fear of going to the doctor.
+An injured person should not allow the pandemic to result in pain, or even worse, allow a severe injury to become permanent or cause death out of fear of going to the doctor.

 So, what are your options if you get injured during the Coronavirus Pandemic?